Don’t you get tired of seeing mobile learning as a trend year, after year, after year?

 Firstly, even though many people view mobile learning as a form of distance learning (self-paced learning), it is not limited only to this.
-In fact, we’ve seen many cases when mLearning is also applied in traditional classrooms to a great advantage.
+In fact, we’ve seen many examples of mobile learning when it is also applied in traditional classrooms to a great advantage.

 Secondly, mobile learning is more than just a responsive LMS.
 It should be adapted to the specific learner needs and contexts of when it is used.

-Experience of working on over 40 eLearning projects (including mobile learning apps) has given us the understanding of problems that can be solved with mobile learning.
+Experience of working on over 40 eLearning projects (including mobile learning apps) has given us an understanding of problems that can be solved with mobile learning.

-On our experience, here are the reasons companies need mobile learning:
+From our experience, here are the reasons why companies need mobile learning:

 - To reinforce formal training

 In this article, we’ll show you our examples of mLearning apps (developed by Greenice) that cater to each of these needs.

 All the solutions in this article were developed for pharmaceutical sales reps, but I am sure that many businesses have similar challenges.
 So you’ll be able to see why mobile learning can help your business too.

 Just-in-Time, On-Location Training